casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/dictionaries.md

 A dictionary item key can be no longer than 64 bytes in length.

+## Practical Dictionary Examples

+The [Casper CEP-78 Enhanced NFT Standard](https://github.com/casper-ecosystem/cep-78-enhanced-nft) includes several practical applications of dictionaries.

+Simple examples for dictionary use within CEP-78 include the [`BURNT_TOKEN`](https://github.com/casper-ecosystem/cep-78-enhanced-nft/blob/dev/contract/src/main.rs#L669) dictionary, which keeps a running list of all tokens within the collection that have been burnt.

+More advanced dictionary functionality can be found in the [CEP-78 Page System](https://github.com/casper-ecosystem/cep-78-enhanced-nft#the-cep-78-page-system), which uses a series of dictionaries to keep track of token ownership.
+These dictionaries form the basis of the reverse lookup mode, which allows users to easily view a list of owned tokens by account or contract.

 ## Creating Dictionaries in a Contract's Context

 The following code snippet shows the most basic example of creating a dictionary.